Ultimate XL Nappy Disposal Bundle with 18 Refills

 You can cancel at any time

-Thinking about expressing as part of your feeding routine?
-We're here to help find a convenient breast pump that’s perfect for you, and your routine.
+Are you thinking about expressing as part of your feeding routine?
+We're here to help you find a convenient breast pump that’s perfect for you, and your routine.

-Some breast pumps make expressing breast milk easier and quicker.
+Some breast pumps make expressing breast milk quicker and easier.
 Before you purchase yours, it's a good idea to check the reviews from other parents to see how easy the pump is to use.

 If you just want to pump occasionally, a hand-powered manual breast pump might suit you.
 But if you'd like to pump at work or you don't have a lot of time to pump, you may want to consider an electric breast pump.